-ABE/HSE Study Programs: Adult Basic Education/High School Equivalency Programs: Individual and small-group instruction is provided for adults needing to refresh their basic skills in reading, writing and math, as well as additional components in science and social studies for students preparing for the NJ State High School Equivalency (HSE) exams.
-Morning, afternoon, and evening sessions are available.
-Please contact Sara Gorst at sgorst@sussex.edu (mailto:sgorst@sussex.edu) or at 973-300-2158 for more information or to register for the ABE / HSE Program.
+ABE/HSE Study Programs: Adult Basic Education/High School Equivalency Programs: Individual and small-group instruction for adults needing to refresh basic skills is provided in writing, reading and math (ABE), as well as additional components in science, social studies and literature for students preparing for the NJ State High School Equivalency (HSE) exams.
+Day and evening sessions are available.
+Please call Sara Gorst, sgorst@ sussex.edu, or call 973-300-2158.

-English for Speakers of Other Languages (ESOL): ESOL courses are provided to meet the needs of non-native speakers of English who need to improve their English for career or personal goals.
-Courses in reading, writing, speaking, listening, grammar, and vocabulary development are offered at the beginner, intermediate, and advanced levels.
-The program also includes free life skills "American Language & Civics" classes.
-For more information about this program, please contact Sara Gorst at sgorst@sussex.edu (mailto:sgorst@sussex.edu) or call 973-300-2158.
+English for Speakers of Other Languages

+(ESOL): ESOL courses are provided to meet the needs of non-native speakers of English who need to improve their English for academic, career, or personal goals.
+Courses in grammar, writing, reading & vocabulary development, and conversation are offered in an academic setting at the beginner, intermediate, and advanced levels.
+The program also offers free life skills "American Language & Civics" classes.
+For more information please contact Bilqis Ansari, ESOL Lead Instructor at bansari@sussex.edu, Sara Gorst, sgorst@sussex.edu, or call 973-300-2158